omiddavoodi/StellarisInGameLedger/README.md

-**I want to fork this and do some awesome thing with it, do permit this?**
+**I want to fork this and do something awesome with it, do you permit this?**

 Of course!
 Do whatever you want to do with it.
 The code is released under MIT license and the mod is for public domain.
 Although it would be cool if you mention me. :)